WindAlan-sw/CRITIC_cross-efficiency_DEA/README.md

 2. A combination of **maxmin secondary objective model** and **CRITIC cross-efficiency model**.

 #### Maxmin DEA model
-Both methods utlize the maxmin secondary objective DEA model before applying the cross-efficiency approach.
+Both methods utlize the maxmin secondary objective DEA model before applying the cross-efficiency approach, which is very powerful in solving the zero values in multipliers.
 The coding has been prepared which can be run on Lingo software.
 It demadns **20 times** running of [self-evaluated three-level hierarchical DEA model](./SelfEvaHierarchialDEA.lng) proposed by Kao (2015).\
 _Note: We can get each DMU's self-evaluated efficiency of each component by adjusting the k value on the 30th line._